bluemania/wow_auctions/README.md

 poetry install
 ```

+You will also need the following WoW Classic Addons installed to interface with the program:

+* ArkInventory
+* Auctioneer
+* Beancounter (comes with Auctioneer)

 ### Running the script

 After the above setup, to run the script enter the following on command line.